marcoDallas/acpi_call_GUI/README.md

 ***

 ## To install:
-after downloading the program, enter the directory acpi_call_GUI and launch `install.sh` . if you have the program in your home directory (for example typing `git clone https://github.com/marcoDallas/acpi_call_GUI.git`), you only need to type in terminal:
+after downloading the program, enter the directory acpi_call_GUI and launch `install.sh` as root. if you have the program in your home directory (for example typing `git clone https://github.com/marcoDallas/acpi_call_GUI.git`), you only need to type in terminal:

 ```